8Andre8/Optimization-methods/README.md

 # Optimization-methods
-Laboratory works on the theory of optimization.
+Laboratory works of the theory of optimization.